FRANCK BOCCACCINI

 Manufacturing Consultant & Industrial Project Manager

-A rich career path that began in 1990 as a CNC programmer/adjuster operator who continued in the industrialization business and finally as a production manager with the analysis and control of manufacturing processes as a guiding principle.
+A rich career path that began in 1990 as a CNC programmer and setter, continued in the industrialization professions and finally as a production manager, with the analysis and control of manufacturing processes as a common thread.

 Areas of expertise :